 About the author

 Olga Zilberbourg is the author of three Russian-language story collections, the most recent of which was published in Moscow in 2016.
 Her English- language fiction and criticism have appeared in Alaska Quarterly Review, Narrative Magazine, the San Francisco Chronicle, The Common, and Electric Literature.
 Born in Leningrad, USSR, she came of age during the country’s disintegration, when the fall of the Iron Curtain created unprecedented travel and educational opportunities.
 Among the first in a wave of post-Soviet youth to study abroad and in the United States, Zilberbourg attended the Rochester Institute of Technology, the Goethe Institute in Germany, and the San Francisco State University, where she earned an M.A. in Comparative Literature.
 She has worked as an associate editor at Narrative Magazine and currently lives in San Francisco with her husband and two children.

 Like Water and Other Stories is perfect for course adoptions and may be used in a number of classes, including literature seminars, creative writing workshops, and many other interdisciplinary courses.
-Please contact us directly.
+Please see more info here or contact us directly.